mkonicek/antha/antha/component/an/AnthaAcademy/Lesson1_RunningWorkflows/readme_Lesson1_runningworkflows.md

 The steps block defines how the inputs are converted into outputs.

-Take a look at the three .an files in order in this folder and read through the comments to follow how the elementare put together.
+Take a look at the three .an files in this folder and read through the comments explaining how the element is put together.

 ### Running Antha elements in a workflow
-To run antha elements we need two additional files:
+To run these Antha elements we need two additional files:

-1. A worflow definition file (showing what elements to run)
+1. A workflow definition file (showing what elements to run)

 2. A parameters file (showing what specific values to set the input variables to)

 This structure is designed to encourage modularity and reusability by ensuring key variables are specified at runtime rather than hardcoded in, to facilitate the rapid wiring up of workflows by allowing outputs to be fed in as inputs to other elements and to enable scalability.